e0425705/ip/docs/README.md

 * The other commands available are `list`, `done`, `delete`, `find`, `help`, `save` and `bye`.

 >Things to take note of:
-    >1.
-Input in **bold** are parameters to be supplied by user.
+    >*Input that look like `**this**` are parameters to be supplied by user.
-    >1.
-Input format should strictly adhere to the one in the help list or in this user guide.
+    >*Input format should strictly adhere to the one in the help list or in this user guide.
-    >1.
-Input commands such as `todo`, `list`, `delete`, etc. are not case-sensitive but it is recommeneded to follow format stated in help list or this user guide.
+    >*Input commands such as `todo`, `list`, `delete`, etc. are not case-sensitive but it is recommeneded to follow format stated in help list or this user guide.

-### Setting up program in Intellij
+## Setting up program in Intellij
 * Prerequisites: JDK 11, update Intellij to the most recent version.

 1. Open Intellij (if you are not in the welcome screen, click `File` > `Close Project` to close the existing project dialog first)